High Bust vs Full Bust: The First Step to Choosing Sewing Patterns

 Don’t worry if this seems complicated at first.
 It’s actually straightforward, and making a few bodice templates in basic designs can help you compare them easily with new patterns you buy.

-Remember, the most important thing is to get the best fit for your body shape and feel proud of your creations, whether vintage or modern, daywear or evening glamour.
-A better fit will make you feel great!”
+Remember, the most important thing is to get the best fit for your body shape and feel proud of your creations, whether they are vintage, modern, daywear or evening glamour.